 A urinary tract infection occurs when bacteria begin to grow in the urine.
-The infection usually begins at the opening of the urethra where the urine leaves the body and travels into the urinary tract.
-Infections are often caused by Escherichia coli (E. coli) bacteria that live in the bowel.
+The infection usually starts at the opening of the urethra where the urine leaves the body and travels into the urinary tract.

-A urologist will perform a detailed history and physical exam, including a variety of tests:
+A urologist will perform a physical exam and one or more tests:

 Patients with recurring UTIs may require image testing to detect underlying problems in the urinary tract:

+Antibiotics are usually prescribed.
 In more severe cases, hospitalization and IV antibiotics may be necessary.
-Issues requiring a hospital stay may include the following:
+Issues requiring a hospital stay may include: